 - flat (only type considered normal)

-The scaphoid abdomen is a sunken or convex structure.
-It indicates malfunction of several organs or bodily illness.
+The scaphoid abdomen is a hollow or convex structure.
+It indicates a malfunction of several organs or bodily illness.

 Scaphoid Abdomen Causes

 A scaphoid abdomen at birth is associated with congenital diseases such as a diaphragmatic hernia.
-It is a serious illness that is life-threatening, but doctors may be able to correct it with surgery.
+It is a life-threatening illness, but doctors may be able to correct it with surgery.

 Patients with diaphragmatic hernias often show an improvement in their condition after abdominal surgery.

 A scaphoid abdomen in newborn babies is usually detected at birth.
 Abdominal swelling is a condition associated with complications and a particular condition.

 Some babies with a normal abdomen at birth may develop a fractured mandibular bone later in life due to a severe illness or trauma.